Lenten Breakfast Recipes

 Holy Week: Teaching Resources & Activities for Children

-Bridegroom Matins on Sunday Evening of Holy Week
+The Bridegroom Matins of Holy Week

-Great and Holy Pascha April 16th, 2023
+Great and Holy Pascha April 20th, 2025

 In our Church, the feast of Christ's resurrection is commonly referred to as "Pascha" (PAS-ka), the Greek term for "Passover."
 Jesus' rising from the dead is the point of reference for all Orthodox Christian thought and life.
 Every Sunday is dedicated to the resurrection of Christ, so that we never lose sight of the centrality of Christ's victory over death.
 Yet in the Feast of Feasts--after a period of fasting and spiritual preparation called Great Lent that lasts almost two months--the Orthodox faithful celebrate the greatest of all holy days, Pascha.
 "Christ is risen from the dead, trampling down death by death, and upon those in the tombs bestowing life!" we sing.